Skip to main content

 Biography

-His most recent research has focused on Cultural Value, working with Dr Patrycja Kaszynska and the AHRC Future Trends series, for which he authored the research publication: 'Heritage and Placeshaping', arising from Coventry's UK City of Culture.
+Recent research has focused on the role of culture in place transformation, working with Dr Patrycja Kaszynska, including the AHRC-funded Future Trends series, authoring the research publication: 'Heritage and Placeshaping', arising from Coventry21 UK City of Culture.
 He is also a member of the AHRC-funded UK-China Creative Industries Research Group, led by Brunel University (Prof Hua Dong).
+He recently completed a study with Patrycja for the OECD on The Role of Culture in Regeneration and Place Transformation looking at the evidence and rationale for investment in major capital projects, events & festivals, cultural districts and grassroots community infrastructure, and which will serve as Policy Guidance for OECD member countries (n=29) across the world.

-Graeme also coordinates with Bangor University an AHRC International Research Network on Arts & Humanities-inspired Waste Innovation (SmArt Cities & Waste), working with Artists, designers, waste authorities and environmental and bio-materials scientists.
+Graeme also coordinates with Dr Alex Plows, Bangor University an AHRC International Research Network on Arts & Humanities-inspired Waste Innovation SmArt Cities & Waste, working with artists, designers, waste authorities and environmental and bio-materials scientists.
 Workshops, pop-ups and interventions have been organised in Amsterdam, Maastricht, Bangor and London.
 Prior to this he has held several research awards from AHRC, EPSRC, ESRC and the EU, including Connected Communities and Sustainable Urban Environment programmes.
-He has also undertaken several commissioned research studies for the Culture Ministry (DCMS) viz Culture & Regeneration; Culture and Placeshaping; Cultural Mapping; Heritage and Urban Districts (Historic England Heritage Counts); Cultural Planning (HMTreasury), and has led studies for DCMS and Arts Council England on social impacts (lottery projects) and social exclusion.
-He has also undertaken several evaluation studies for projects and programmes including a longitudinal evaluation of the 5 year City Fringe Creative Industries project, individual arts and cultural industries projects, and as project evaluator and assessor for grant-making bodies (national and regional arts, EU, AHRC, NERC, JPI Urban Heritage).
+He has also undertaken several commissioned research studies and toolkits for the Culture Ministry (DCMS) viz Culture & Regeneration; Culture and Placeshaping; Cultural Mapping; Heritage and Placemaking (Historic England Heritage Counts); Cultural Planning (HM Treasury); and Cultural Spaces (Creative London), and has led studies for DCMS and Arts Council England on social and economic impacts from Lottery funded projects and major festivals (e.g. City of Architecture).
+He also convened the Mega-Events Research Network for the Regional Studies Association presenting at Milan and Shanghai EXPOs and London and Paris Olympics.
+He has also undertaken several evaluation studies for cultural development programmes including a longitudinal evaluation of the 5-year City Fringe Creative Industries investment, individual arts and cultural industries projects, and as project evaluator and assessor for grant-making bodies (national and regional arts, EU, AHRC, NERC, JPI Urban Heritage).

-From 2010 he ran a 3 year research programme Culture & Urban Development from Maastricht University where he established the Centre for Urban & Euregional Studies, working with communities, arts organisations and venues across three cross-border regions (Netherlands, Belgium, Germany).
-This focused on emancipatory possibilities, cultural memory and landscapes, graffiti and working with less engaged and disconnected communities outside of the main centres.
+From 2010 as Professor of Culture & Development, he ran a 3 year research programme Culture & Urban Development from Maastricht University where he established the Centre for Urban & Euregional Studies (CUES), working with local/regional government, communities, arts organisations and venues across three cross-border Euregions (Netherlands, Belgium, Germany).
+This focused on emancipatory possibilities, cultural memory and landscapes, working with less engaged and disconnected communities outside of the main centres (e.g. Genk, Heerlen).
+As part of this research he informed the shortlisted (last 3) Maastricht European City of Culture submission, and regional initiatives such as Fashion City, and led a module on the Creative City as part of the MA Arts & Heritage.
+He is an associate with the Maasricht Centre for Arts Culture Conservation & Heritage (MACCH)

-Recent publications include an edited book on Events, Regeneration and Placeshaping (Routledge) based on a Regional Studies Association international research network he haas convened since 2012 and he also authors the chapter on London2012 for the Olympic Cities collection (J&M Gold, Routledge 4th ed.
-2024)..
-His latest monograph is entitled Cultural Spaces: Production and Consumption (Routledge, 2024) looking at a range of institutional and everyday cultural spaces, from Graffiti/Street Art, Heritage and Fashion, to Festivals, Digital Culture and Socially-Engaged Arts practice from the perspective of Lefebvre's Social Production of Space and Cultural Rights to the City.
+His publications have been translated into Chinese, German, Korean and Turkish and his seminal book Cultural Planning: An Urban Renaissance has sold over 2,000 copies worldwide.
+Recent publications include an edited book on Mega-Events, Regeneration and Placeshaping (Routledge) based on a Regional Studies Association-funded international research network he has convened since 2012, and he also authors the key chapter on London2012 for the Olympic Cities collection (Routledge 4th ed.
+2024).
+His recent article on Graffiti, Street Art and Ambivalence features as the lead paper in a special issue of the Humanities Law & Literature journal.
+His latest monograph entitled Cultural Spaces: Production and Consumption (Routledge, 2024) critiques a range of designated and everyday cultural spaces and usage, from Arts Centres, Graffiti/Street Art, Heritage and Fashion, to Festivals, Digital Culture and Socially-Engaged Arts practice from the perspective of Lefebvre's Social Production of Space and (Cultural) Rights to the City.
+Future publications will further advance the Culture and Place theme.